 - PRESENT A CONCRETE EXAMPLE: Employers relate to and remember stories about your accomplishments.
-Just stating you have a skill is not as effective as describing a situation where you used that skill to benefit your department or organization. - QUANTIFY: Whenever possible, quantify and provide data regarding your accomplishments.
-For example, give a percentage of increase in sales since the inception of a new sales incentive program for your sales force. - LINK IT UP: Make sure the employer understands the link between your accomplishments and doing a job well, leading them to the conclusion that you can do the same for them.
-Recent graduates and others entering the job market should discuss part time jobs, school activities and personal activities.
+Just stating you have a skill is not as effective as describing a situation where you used that skill to benefit a previous employer or campus organization. - QUANTIFY: Whenever possible, quantify and provide data regarding your accomplishments.
+For example, give a percentage of increase in membership or fundraising from a campus leader role. - LINK IT UP: Make sure the employer understands the link between your accomplishments and doing a job well, leading them to the conclusion that you can do the same for them.
+Recent graduates and others entering the job market should discuss internships, part time jobs, and campus activities.